timflutre/PlantBreedGame/README.md

 Here:
   - `80` is the port on the host (your machine).
 You can choose another available port if you like.
-  - `3838` is the the application is listenning to inside the container.
+  - `3838` is the port the application is listenning to inside the container.
   You can not modify it.
 - `-v /host/path/to/plantBreedGameData:/var/lib/plantBreedGame` control where
 the application will save data to allow persistent storage across container runs.